Santiago Pozo: Foundation and development of Arenas

 In 1987, Pozo resigned from Universal Studios and founded Arenas Group, a film marketing company.
 His first client was Robert Redford, for whom he marketed the film The Milagro Beanfield War.

 During the following years, he worked on numerous campaigns for major studio and independent releases, including Universal, Disney, DreamWorks, Columbia Pictures, Warner Bros, Paramount Pictures, TriStar, New Line, Paramount etc. In 1997, Arenas does the marketing campaign for the release of Selena (film) the film that made Jennifer Lopez a star, and consolidates the importance of the Hispanic U.S. market for Hollywood.

 In 2001, Pozo returned to Universal Pictures, where he and the investment fund Marco Polo Investments formed Arenas Entertainment.
 Arenas' mission was to acquire, produce and distribute films targeting the US Hispanic market.

 Arenas’ first film was Empire, 2002, with John Leguizamo, Peter Sarsgaard and Denisse Richards.
 Arenas has also produced and distributed such films as Imagining Argentina with Antonio Banderas and Emma Thompson; Nicotina with Diego Luna, The 3 Wise Men, with the voices of Martin Sheen, Emilio Estevez and Jose Luis Rodriguez (singer) and Culture Clash in AmeriCCa, directed by Emilio Estevez.

 Activism and Defense of the Hispanic Culture

 In 2001, Pozo successfully lobbied the City of Los Angeles to add the Spanish language tilde (Ñ) to street signs where required.

-He has also spoken out against the removal of the statue of Christopher Columbus in Grand Park in Los Angeles.
+A statue of Christopher Columbus in Los Angeles's Grand Park was removed in 2018.
+Pozo spoke out against its removal.

 Likewise, Pozo has spoken about the under-representation of Latino talent and executives within Hollywood and has published numerous articles and participated in demonstrations demanding to increase the participation of Latinos in the Academy Awards.

+In 2026, Pozo served as an executive producer of We the Hispanos, a documentary film by José Luis López-Linares highlighting the Hispanic heritage of the United States.